rhodyrstats/intro_r_workshop/lessons/01_basics.md

 save(a,y,file="lesson2_ay.RData")
 ```

 This is probably a good spot to bring up quotes vs no quotes around arguments in a function.
 This is a very common stumbling block.
 The general rule is that no quotes are used only when referring to an object that currently exists.
 Quotes are used in all other cases.
-For instance in `save(a,y,file="lesson2_ay.RData")` the objects `a` and `y` are not quoted becuase they are objects in the workspace.  `file` is an argument of save and arguments are never quoted.
-We quote the name of the file "lesson2_ay.RData" becuase it is not an R object but the name of a file to be created.
+For instance in `save(a,y,file="lesson2_ay.RData")` the objects `a` and `y` are not quoted because they are objects in the workspace.  `file` is an argument of save and arguments are never quoted.
+We quote the name of the file "lesson2_ay.RData" because it is not an R object but the name of a file to be created.
 You will likely still have some issues with this.
-My recomendation is to think about if it is an object in your R workspace or not.
+My recommendation is to think about if it is an object in your R workspace or not.
 If so, no quotes!
 This isn't foolproof, but works well most of the time.

 Next thing you might want to do is navigate around your files and directories.